amiv-eth/amiv-announce-tool-backend/README.md

 ```

 If you want to use a different name for the secret (or cannot use secrets and have to mount the config manually), you can use the environment variable ANNOUNCe_CONFIG to set the config path in the Announce container.

+## Which endpoints are available

+### /

+This returns error "400 - Wrong Ressource" to prevent uninteded calls to the app

+### /mailer

+This is the endpoint which is used to send mails with this backend.

+It expects three variables via POST:

+1. "msg" - This contains the mail itself
+2. "sub" - The subject of the mail
+3. "token" - The AMIV API token to be used for authentication

+### /englishman

+Here error 418 from RFC 2324 is implemented